 This platform has increasingly become the go-to place for action as it happens in real-time.
 That makes it a prime destination when searching for all things related to NFR.
-A quick search bar or hashtag follow will almost assuredly lead to the discovery someone streaming the NFR.
+A quick search bar or hashtag follow will almost assuredly lead to the discovery someone streaming the National Finals Rodeo 2020.

 Mainly known as a news aggregation site, this platform has increasingly become a well-known discussion forum hub.
-Within those forums, there is undoubtedly discussion concerning how to watch the NFR events.
+Within those forums, there is undoubtedly discussion concerning how to watch the Las Vegas NFR events.

 Everything You Need to Know About NFR

 Beyond the payouts for the Cowboys, the PRCA estimates that the event brings in about $90 million annually to the Las Vegas economy.
 Furthermore, recent attendance stats have shown that 177,565 rodeo enthusiasts decked out in Wrangler jeans, Justin boots and cowboy hats attended events at the Thomas & Mack with an additional 40,000 fans who watched at the 40 hotels who hosted watch parties.
 It is during this rare time of the year that many marquees on the Strip have the face of bull riders replace DJs’ faces.

 Seven main events have historically taken place at the National Finals Rodeo.
 Each event has its own monetary prizes that are paid out, and those payouts are determined by each top-placing competitor’s rank in relation to the event’s overall prize pool.
 Individuals placed in the top-six of a particular event are paid out accordingly, while individuals placed in the top-eight of the overall NFR are also paid out.
 The NFR main events are as follows: